SysAdmin74/ArozOS-Docker/README.md

-# ArozOS-Docker# ArozOS-Docker
+# ArozOS-Docker

 This is [ArozOS](https://github.com/tobychui/arozos) with docker support.
 I am also newbies to docker, so this is first time making it.
-I will be restarting this project and keep it updated with the official ArozOS
+I will be restarting this project and keep it updated with the official ArozOS (I said it 3 year ago lol, Yes this time is real)

+## For your infomation, currently in beta
+Please don't use it in actual production environment, if you have awesome ideas feel free to share.

+## Todo List
+- Docker Environment variable support.
+- Maybe Prebuild Image?

 ## Run it with docker compose
 ```